Knotx/knotx-cookbook/README.md

   written to `['knotx']['log_dir']/id` directory
 * `custom_logback` - `logback.xml` used to be delivered with ZIP distribution
-  package, however most of the time this is not what you want, as stdout is commonly used as an output.
-This property accepts boolean values (`true` by default) and generates `logback.xml` according to attributes
+  package, however most of the time this is not what you want, as stdout is commonly used as an output there.
+This property accepts boolean values ( `true` by default) and generates `logback.xml` according to attributes

 ### Customizations